 This single arm, two-stage, open-label Phase II study is designed with the primary objective of evaluating the efficacy of induction therapy comprised of 8 cycles of carfilzomib, lenalidomide, dexamethasone and daratumumab (KRd+daratumumab) in terms of complete response or better (CR) in subjects with NDMM, and comparing to relevant historical controls.
 Post induction, all subjects will undergo disease evaluation, including assessment of minimal residual disease (MRD).
 Post-induction disease evaluation will be followed by an MRD-based treatment algorithm.
 This trial will allow us to gather preliminary data on use of MRD status to direct post-induction therapy.

 The following criteria is a partial list of reasons why patients may or may not be eligible to participate in this clinical trial.
 Further evaluation with a medical professional will be required to determine full eligibility.

 The following criteria is provided for health care professionals.

 Subject must meet all of the following applicable inclusion criteria to participate in this study:

 Measurable disease present at baseline assessments.
 Baseline disease assessments are defined as disease assessments collected within 28 days of initiation of the first pre-study induction cycle (subjects who received prior therapy) or within 28 days prior to day 1 of study treatment (subjects with no prior therapy).
 Measurable disease is defined as:

 Demonstrate adequate organ function within 1 week of day 1 of treatment as defined in the table below:

-Serum creatinine OR Creatinine clearance : ≤ 1.5 × upper limit of normal (ULN) OR
+Serum creatinine with Creatinine clearance : ≤ 1.5 × upper limit of normal (ULN) with creatinine clearance

 ≥ 30 mL/min as measured by a 24-hour urine collection or estimated by the Cockcroft - Gault formula ( See formula in Appendix B, Section 18.2 )